-The only tricky part is at the end of the hike, when you reach Conan Creek Waterfalls.
+The only tricky part is at the end of the hike when you reach Conan Creek Waterfalls.

 As you go up, in a turn, there’s a sign to leave the fire track and adventure in the bush on the left.
 After a very short walk on a narrow path, you’ll arrive at the creek and see the waterfall at the end.
-Some scrambling are needed for the last few meters to reach the waterfall and its lovely pool.
+Some scrambling is needed for the last few meters to reach the waterfall and its lovely pool.
 If you’re okay to get wet, you’ll be fine.
 It wasn’t hot when we hiked to Conan Creek Waterfall and I somehow resent cold water, so I took the more challenging option and hopped from one rock to another.
 If you’re hiking on a hot day, you’ll probably want to jump in, though.

 Always be careful in a creek.
-Debris can make it dangerous, and there may be current after a lot of rain.
+Debris can make it dangerous, and there may be a current after a lot of rain.

 Keen to stay in the region for longer?

 If you’re up for something a tad more difficult, take the short detour to Yellow Pinch Lookout.
 The steep 10-minute climb is very rewarding.
 It offers one of the best views of Mount Barney with Mount Lindesay and Mount Maroon next to it.
 Many other hikes in the Scenic Rim made it to my list of the best mounts to hike near Brisbane.